2a-stra/mxone-auth-code/README.md

 - Authentication code
 - SIP server IP address

-You can use the python script `gen_ext_conf.py` in a command line interface (CLI) or run a Web UI application.
-The Web UI was made with using AI (LLM) code generation under my control.
+You can use the python script `gen_ext_conf.py` in a command line interface (CLI) or run a modern Web UI application.
+The Web UI developed via AI (LLM) code generation, built entirely under my direct control and architectural oversight.

 ### Running Web UI